 3. The fast and easy application process

 Compared to traditional banks, licensed money lenders provide a fast and easy application process for small unsecured loans as well as bigger ones.
-Licensed money lenders could be a viable, legal loan option for those looking for fast cash loans.
+Licensed money lenders could be a viable, legal loan option for those looking for urgent cash loans.

 1. Smaller loan amount